juanpc2018/LG-34GP63A-evaluation/README.md

 +Sharpness 60-70 at 3440x1440</br>
 +Sharpness 70 at 2560x1080 "If had 65"</br>

-+Gamma Mode 1 for more Vivid, Neutral White.</br>
++Gamma Mode 1 for more Vivid, Neutral/Pure White.</br>
-+Gamma Mode 2 for more gray, a bit less Vivid., more Red white.</br>
++Gamma Mode 2 for more Warm White.</br>
-+Gamma Mode 3 for deeper Blacks, works better with more Black Sabilizer than other Gamma settings.</br>
++Gamma Mode 3 for deeper Blacks, works better with more Black Sabilizer vs. other Gamma settings.</br>
-+Gamma Mode 4 a bit less than Mode 2, and more Vivid than mode 3, and more Yellow white.</br>
++Gamma Mode 4 a bit less than Mode 2, and more Vivid than mode 3, more Yellow white.</br>

 Gamma 3 is too dark for this settings.</br>
 Gamma 1 looks a bit too bright for this settings, Ok at daylight, </br>
-at night Gamma 2 or 4 would be easy on the eyes with this settings</br>
+at Night Gamma 2 or 4 would be easy on the eyes with this settings</br>
 or Gamma1 with lower Brightness Quick Menu Up & Down.</br>

 +Color Temp (*)Medium</br>